 - Target an audience similar to your X demographic with “10% off [most popular item] Limited Time Offer”*

-- Email Offer: 10% Discount on these [specific] crowd favourites, today only.**
+- Email Offer: 10% Discount on these [specific] crowd favorites, today only.**

 Limiting the time frame on most offers creates urgency for the customer to act now.